 1 piece yellow onion

-Season chicken thighs with salt and pepper, and toss them into a slow cooker.
-No pre-searing, no fuss.
+Season chicken thighs with salt and pepper and add to a slow cooker.

-Pour the sauce over the chicken, set your slow cooker to low, and forget about it for 6–8 hours.
-Come back when the chicken is fork-tender and everything smells like you know what you’re doing.
+Pour the sauce over the chicken, set to low, and cook 6–8 hours until the chicken is fork-tender and shreds easily.

 Chef's Notes

-Let's be honest: a true Oaxacan mole negro involves 30+ ingredients, two days of work, and the kind of patience that most modern humans have traded for streaming services.
-This version captures the spirit without requiring a sabbatical.
-The dried chiles are the foundation: ancho (sweet, raisiny), guajillo (earthy, mild), and pasilla (deep, chocolatey) create the complex backbone.
+The dried chiles are the foundation: ancho (sweet, raisiny), guajillo (earthy, mild), and pasilla (deep, chocolatey) build the complex backbone.
 Toast them in a dry pan until fragrant (30 seconds per side), then rehydrate in hot water until soft.
 Find dried chiles at Mexican markets or the international aisle.
-The chocolate isn't for sweetness; it's for depth.
-Use Mexican chocolate (Ibarra, Abuelita) if you can find it, or unsweetened cocoa powder.
-The amount is small but crucial.
+The chocolate isn't for sweetness; it's for depth — use Mexican chocolate (Ibarra, Abuelita) if you can find it, or unsweetened cocoa powder.
 Almonds add body and richness; raisins add sweetness that balances the chiles.
 Neither is optional if you want proper mole texture.
-This version braises in a slow cooker or Dutch oven, letting the chicken and sauce become one over several hours.
-The result is deeply savory, subtly sweet, and complex enough to impress while simple enough for a weeknight with planning.
 Traditional mole cooks will notice this isn't the real thing.
 They're right.
 But this version converts mole-curious home cooks without requiring a graduate degree in sauce-making.
-Sometimes good enough is good, and the Taco Gods appreciate accessibility.

 Into This Base?
 Remix It!